 We are currently finalizing the terms of Dr. Shendelman's employment with us.
-Under her employment agreement, she will be entitled to an annual base salary of \$550,000, which may be adjusted from time to time, will be eligible to receive an annual target performance bonus of up to 50% of her base salary, as determined by our board of directors or compensation committee, and will be eligible to participate in all of the employee benefit plans that we generally make available to all of our employees.
-Additionally, Dr. Shendelman is expected to be entitled to certain severance benefits pursuant to her agreement, the terms of which are described under "-Potential Payments and Benefits upon Termination or Change in Control" below.
+Under her employment agreement, she will be entitled to an annual base salary of \$550,000, which may be adjusted from time to time, will be eligible to receive an annual performance bonus and will be eligible to participate in all of the employee benefit plans that we generally make available to all of our employees.
+Additionally, Dr. Shendelman is expected to be entitled to certain severance benefits pursuant to her agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.

-Agreement with Les Funtleyder
+Agreement with Mark Vignola